trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - patch clustering buffers,
 - wall-manifold extensions needed by the branch implementation,
 - `normalize_force_by_contact_patch`,
+- `torque_free` if it is activated here,
 - and any wall-only data reductions that improve resolution dependence.

+As with the rest of the stack, do not introduce wall-only knobs here unless they become active in this PR.

 ### Rigid-rigid requirement